 A Struggle for Control

-IT used to be completely in charge of computing within the enterprise.
-No matter what department people were in, the IT department was the only way for them to get the services they needed.
+How does reliance on shadow IT begin?
+Once upon a time, IT departments used to be completely in charge of computing within the enterprise.
+No matter what department people were in, the IT department was the only way for them to get the electronic services they needed.

-The flexibility and deployment simplicity of cloud have accelerated shadow IT.
+The flexibility and deployment simplicity of the internet and computers in the modern age have accelerated shadow IT.
 As suggested above, it’s too easy to say that it’s negative.
 As Anjali Acharya suggested in ForbesBrandVoice, SaaS tools allow employees to optimize speed and efficiency while not having to wait for a green light from IT.

 Value #1 – Enablement

-NetApp CIO Cynthia Stoddard believes that the role of IT leadership is “to provide technology frameworks and an operating model to facilitate but not throttle innovation.”
+The role of IT leadership is to provide technology frameworks and an operating model to facilitate but not throttle innovation.
+IT departments need to understand the needs of the business and see where tech associated with shadow IT would meet these needs.

 Value #2 – Transparency

-Many people’s eyes glaze over when you start to talk about computing.
-Part of the reason is because IT has a lot of jargon, and the human element seems stripped away from the code and machines.
+Many people’s eyes glaze over when you start to talk about growth, targets, and computing in your company.
+Part of the reason is because the human element often gets stripped away from the code and machines.
 Do your best to find common ground by being transparent.

-With the rise of cloud computing, Stoddard’s perspective toward IT has adapted.
-She now sees it as made up of three components:
+With the rise of cloud computing, corperate perspective toward IT has adapted and can be made up of three components:

-While you won’t control all the systems in the model advocated by Stoddard, you can provide information to all users so that everyone is dedicated to reasonable guidelines.
+While you won’t control all the systems in the model advocated you can provide information to all employees so that everyone is dedicated to reasonable guidelines.

 Value #3 – Partnership

-As Congdon sees it, your main goal is to keep communication channels open.
-Neither side should want to point fingers when issues arise because you’ve created a culture of mutuality.
+Your main goal with this value is to keep communication channels open and morale high.
+Neither side should want to point fingers when issues arise because you’ve created a culture of mutuality or survivalism in the workplace.

 Providers Who Share Your Vision